Spathiphyllum is a genus of about 40 species, including among others and the Spathiphyllum wallisii or Peace Lily.

 Peace Lily (Spathiphyllum wallisii) – Description and Uses

-Peace Lily (Spathiphyllum wallisii) - Morphological Elements
+Peace Lily (Spathiphyllum wallisii) - Landscape Attributes

 Peace Lily (Spathiphyllum wallisii) - Botanical Description